ebp-nor/genome-assembly-workshop-2022/00_introduction.md

 ## Our dataset

 *Metschnikowia zobellii* is a yeast found in arctic coastal climates.
 It was first discovered as a water flea parasite, but have since been found in a wide range of organisms, including plants and other arthropods. *Metschnikowia zobellii* has a small genome, with only five chromosomes.
-You can read more about it (here)[https://www.darwintreeoflife.org/news_item/9-species-our-scientists-are-excited-about-sequencing-in-2022/] (scroll down a bit).
+You can read more about it [here](https://www.darwintreeoflife.org/news_item/9-species-our-scientists-are-excited-about-sequencing-in-2022/) (scroll down a bit).

-(Darwin Tree of Life)[https://www.darwintreeoflife.org] has sequenced the yeast, but not published a genome not for it yet.
+[Darwin Tree of Life](https://www.darwintreeoflife.org) has sequenced the yeast, but not published a genome not for it yet.
 Fortunately for us, they allow everyone to play with the data anyhow, so we will do that.
-DToL has some interesting webpages where they list several quality measures for the sequencing (some of which we will do in this workshop) (here)[https://tolqc.cog.sanger.ac.uk/darwin/fungi/Metschnikowia_zobellii/].
+DToL has some interesting webpages where they list several quality measures for the sequencing (some of which we will do in this workshop) [here](https://tolqc.cog.sanger.ac.uk/darwin/fungi/Metschnikowia_zobellii/).
 It can be worth a look.
-We downloaded the data from (ENA)[https://www.ebi.ac.uk/ena/browser/view/GCA_939531405.1] and subsampled it to get it to the coverages we expect/plan for.
+We downloaded the data from [ENA](https://www.ebi.ac.uk/ena/browser/view/GCA_939531405.1) and subsampled it to get it to the coverages we expect/plan for.

 The genome itself is 14 Mbp, and the PacBio data was almost 17 Gbp, more than 1000x coverage.
-It was subsampled with (seqtk)[https://github.com/lh3/seqtk] like this:
+It was subsampled with [seqtk](https://github.com/lh3/seqtk) like this:
 ```
 seqtk sample ERR9588940.fastq.gz 40000 |gzip > ERR9588940_30x.fastq.gz
 ```
+to get about 30x coverage with PacBio data.

 ## Why do we use a combination of HiFi and Hi-C reads?